NEUBIAS/training-resources/_modules/filter_morphological.md

       1. An erosion _____ objects in a binary image.
       2. An erosion in a binary image _____ the number of foreground pixels.
       3. A dilation _____ objects in a binary image.
-      4. An erosion of a binary image correspods to a ___ rank operation.
+      4. An erosion of a binary image corresponds to a ___ rank operation.
-      5. An dilation of a binary image correspods to a ___ rank operation.
+      5. An dilation of a binary image corresponds to a ___ rank operation.
       6. A dilation followed by an erosion is called ___.
       7. An erosion followed by a dilation is called ___ .